mszinte/pRFgazeMod/README.md

 * draw ROIS using inkscape (V1/V2/V3/V3AB/LO/VO/hMT+/iIPS/sIPS/mPCS/sPCS/iPCS)
 * create ROIs masks and H5 files per ROIS of GazeCenterFS [fmriprep_dct + fmriprep_dct_pca] using pos_fit/roi_to_hdf5.py
 * plot pRF metrics per ROIS of GazeCenterFS [fmriprep_dct + fmriprep_dct_pca] using pos_fit/roi_plots.py

+# to do
+* run full screen task fit
+* create batch code for h5 and roi codes
+* fix computation of amplitude
+* do change to fit only the x value and import the y value